bangadang/stackIT/FS25/Dataengineering.md

 	- setting date patterns, unify currencies, normalize and tokenize text
 - deals with missing values on instance level (values, records sub-relations) dealing with NULL values and schema level with missing attributes.
 	- causes distortion and noise (bias) even error in calculations
-	- find the missing values by:
+	- **find the missing values** by/recognition:
 		- analysis and comparison with expected values,
-		- check if the values are in an expected range
+		- check if the values are in an expected range/order
 		- truncate values wih certain if/else conditions
 	- handle the missing values:
 		- estimate a missing value by choosing sth which does not change the average and standard deviation
 		- through attribute dependencies/relationships
 		- statistical techniques (linear regression, neural networks )
-- missing da

 ## Data Warehouse modelling
 - A data model/centralized system is designed with the needs of analysis in mind.
 Since the goal is to gain some knowledge for future (business) decisions through: